You will spend the year studying and learning with a group of around 15 peers who share similar career and academic goals.

 Symposia and lectures

 Together with the other members of your cohort, you will attend biweekly lunchtime symposia.
-This noncredit Proseminar series provides an opportunity for you to hear from the Program Director, the faculty codirector, and members of the Classical Studies faculty as they discuss the particulars of applying to graduate programs.
-In addition, current graduate students in Classical Studies and related fields are often guests at our symposia.
+This noncredit Proseminar series provides an opportunity for you to hear from the program director, the faculty codirector, and members of the classical studies faculty as they discuss the particulars of applying to graduate programs.
+In addition, current graduate students in classical studies and related fields are often guests at our symposia.
 Many of these individuals are alumni of the post-baccalaureate program, and all can offer advice from their own personal experiences.

 You are also encouraged to take advantage of the many exciting opportunities to engage in the broader intellectual community around Penn.
 You are invited to attend as many outside lectures as possible, including the Classical Studies department’s weekly Thursday afternoon series and the Center for Ancient Studies’ Friday lunchtime series.